Apps to cut cable subscription fee and watch your favorite tv programs

 16. POPCORN TIME (free)

 Popcorn Time regularly scours the web to find a catalog of content and streams movies and TV shows in HD (including subtitles) to various devices.
-The download link above will take you to a page showing links for the different devices, and you’ll see a section for Android downloads as well as for Mac and Windows devices.
-You’ll need a decent Internet connection, and then you can view specific content as many times as you want, all for free with no download time.
-Do note that this app is currently in beta, but it’s worth checking out.
+The app can also install on Mac and Windows devices.
+You’ll need a decent Internet connection to view specific content as many times as you want, all for free with no download time.

 17. IMDb Movies & TV (FREE)